trustcrypto/OnlyKey-App/README.md

 to your `%PATH%` in the operating system settings.
 On Mac OS, you need to install an optional NPM dependecy: `npm install appdmg`.

+To run tests:

+    $ npm test

+Running tests requires the SDK version of NWJS, which comes with a `chromedriver` that handles automated Selenium tests.
+To install that version, run `npm install nw --nwjs_build_type=sdk`.
+Note that to create releases, you should install the non-sdk variant again; otherwise the installer will be unnecessarily large.

 [kickstarter]: https://www.kickstarter.com/projects/1048259057/openkey-the-two-factor-authentication-and-password/description
 [nsis]: http://nsis.sourceforge.net/Main_Page